martiadrogue/frontendskeleton/README.md

 If you haven't already done so, [install grunt-init][grunt-website].

 Once grunt-init is installed.
-Install these plugins with this command:
+Load these plugins from project with this command:

 ```shell
 npm install